Athlon (steamboat): Career

-By July 1901, H.B.
-Kennedy and Joshua Green reached a deal to end competition between their two boats, fixing rates on the route as was usual with these anti-competitive agreements.
-Over the years, the firms of H.B.
-Kennedy and Joshua Green's Puget Sound Navigation Company drew closer together and eventually merged.
-By 1903, Athlon was still owned by H.B.
-Kennedy personally, but was being operated by Puget Sound Navigation.
+By July 1901, H. B. Kennedy and Joshua Green reached a deal to end competition between their two boats, fixing rates on the route as was usual with these anti-competitive agreements.
+Over the years, the firms of H. B. Kennedy and Joshua Green's Puget Sound Navigation Company drew closer together and eventually merged.
+By 1903, Athlon was still owned by H. B. Kennedy personally, but was being operated by Puget Sound Navigation.
 This combination drove off all would be competitors including the Manette, and later, Arrow, even though Arrow was a much faster boat than Athlon, beating her by 30 minutes on a race from Seattle to Bremerton.

-Inadequate safety equipment

 In January 1904, the steamer Clallam and 50 of her passengers were lost en route to Victoria crossing the Strait of Juan de Fuca.
 Clallam carried no distress rockets, which in those days before radio, might have saved some or all of her people.
 Steamship inspectors cracked down and fined a large number of steamers, including Athlon, $500 and more for operating without fog horns, signal flares or rockets, fire axes or proper life-saving equipment.
 Some measure of the severity of the fine can be judged by the fact that it was almost exactly 10% of the cost of Athlon's construction.